KL13NT/iamnabil/collections/blog/2024-06-08-youre-doing-state-wrong.md

 ## What about effects?

-Remember when I said a finite machine can execute **effects** as a result of a transition?
-An **effect** is anything secondary to the component's functionality, like loading the track, submitting a form's data, etc.
+An **effect** is anything secondary to the component's functionality, like loading the track, submitting a form's data, etc. An **action**.

 Let's consider forms.
 A form is usually found in one of four states: idle, submitting, success, and error.
 If we use boolean states we end up with 4